Jang Gyu-ri

 Jang Gyu-ri (born December 27, 1997) is a South Korean actress and former singer.
-She finished ninth in Mnet's girl group survival show Idol School, becoming a member of the resulting girl group Fromis 9, but left after her contract expired with Pledis Entertainment in July 2022, and later transitioned to acting career.
+She finished ninth in Mnet's girl group survival show Idol School, becoming a member of the resulting girl group Fromis 9, but left after her contract expired with Pledis Entertainment in July 2022, and later transitioned to an acting career.
 She gained more recognition after starring in the television series It's Okay to Not Be Okay (2020).

 Early life and education

 Jang Gyu-ri was born on December 27, 1997, in Seoul, South Korea.
 She attended Seoul Institute of the Arts, majoring in acting.

 Career

 2017: Pre-debut

 In 2017, Jang made a cameo in KBS drama Ms. Perfect before she became a trainee.

 Later that year, Jang participated in the Mnet reality-survival program Idol School to form a new girl group.
 Jang placed 9th overall in the show's finale on September 29, becoming a member of Fromis 9.
 On November 29, Jang, together with Fromis 9, performed their pre-debut single titled "Glass Shoes" at the 2017 Mnet Asian Music Awards in Japan.